-We were the only boutique law firm in Chambers & Partners’ 2020 list of the Top Banking litigation law firms in London.
-We have acted for both international banks and defendants for many years in both pre-action matters and High Court disputes.
+We were the only boutique law firm in Chambers & Partners’ UK 2020 Guide featured in the Banking Litigation category in London.
+For decades, we have acted for both international banks and defendants in pre-action matters and High Court disputes.

-- Advising an International Bank in a US$36 million dispute with a syndicate partner and borrower relating to a UK retail center.
+- Advising an international bank in a US$36 million dispute with a syndicate partner and borrower relating to a UK retail centre.

 - ICICI Bank v Mehta & Ors – Acting for the UK subsidiary of the Claimant in a US$8 million claim against Belgium based defendants, including securing worldwide freezing orders.

-Our team were notably involved in the well-known banking case of Shah v HSBC achieving success for our client in the UK Court of Appeal.
+- Our team was notably involved in the well-known banking case of Shah v HSBC , achieving success for our client in the Court of Appeal.
 This case had a worldwide impact on the way banks are required to follow compliance and reporting procedures.

-More recently we have acted for a number of Iranian banks in sanctions-related litigation including for Iran’s largest private bank, Bank Mellat where our team achieved a landmark Supreme Court judgment where the Court held that the sanctions against the Bank had been unlawfully imposed by the UK Government.
+More recently, we have acted for a number of Iranian banks in sanctions-related litigation including for Iran’s largest private bank, Bank Mellat, in which our team achieved a landmark Supreme Court judgment where the Court held that the sanctions against the Bank had been unlawfully imposed by the UK Government.